Get my tips and tricks to make this delicious and refreshing matcha bubble tea (boba tea) at home without any fancy tools.

 - Find the brightest green matcha without going over $30.

 - To make iced matcha, you can use any airtight container.
 A cocktail shaker or a water bottle with a wide mouth work great.

 - If you don’t have dark brown sugar, you can make the sugar syrup using any kind of sweetener like honey, maple syrup, or regular white sugar.
 I just prefer the taste of dark brown sugar for this drink.

 Join my free email list to get my matcha cheat sheet!

 What I Use to Make Matcha Bubble Tea

 - Tapioca pearls

-It says on the package that it’s ready in 5 minutes but only if 5 minutes means 30 minutes.
+It says on the package that it’s ready in 5 minutes but that’s a complete lie.

-- Oat milk (You can use any kind of milk.)
+- Oat milk (You can use any milk.)